kikchan/BingoBG/README.md

 ```

 Notes:
 - The Dockerfile uses a multi-stage build: Node (build) → Nginx (runtime).
-The image serves the static `dist` output.
+The image serves the static `build` output.
 - If you want to expose a different port on your host, change the `-p` mapping.

 ## Notes